Synerise/ios-sdk/README.md

 	if ([error isKindOfClass:[SNRApiError class]]) {
 		SNRApiError *apiError = (SNRApiError *)error;

-		NSLog(apiError.localizedFailureReason) //print information string about all issues NSLog(apiError.errors) //print list of error objects about issues that occured }
+		NSLog(apiError.localizedFailureReason) // print information string about all issues NSLog(apiError.errors) // print list of error objects about issues that occured }
 }];
 ```